 1. A Taste of African Heritage Cooking Classes

 The core of the African Heritage & Health program is our six-week cooking class series called A Taste of African Heritage, explained in the video above.
 Lead by volunteer instructors in classes across the country, A Taste of African Heritage blends nutrition and cultural history with simple, delicious cooking techniques, to inspire a whole new way of eating – through the “old ways.”
 We recruit outstanding teachers everyday!
-If you are an individual interested in volunteering to teach A Taste of African Heritage in your community, please complete the Teacher Sign Up Form or contact Program Coordinator Johnisha Levi.
+If you are an individual interested in volunteering to teach A Taste of African Heritage in your community, please complete the Teacher Sign Up Form or contact Program Manager Johnisha Levi.
 If you would like to learn more about how your organization can partner with us in bringing the series to your community, please contact Program Manager/African Diaspora Specialist Sade Anderson.

 2. African Heritage & Health Week

 Mark your calendars for the ﬁrst week of February, when Oldways celebrates African Heritage & Health Week in honor of Black History Month!
 This annual event draws attention to the many delicious traditional ﬂavors of Africa, South America, the Caribbean, and the American South by highlighting restaurants and recipes with African roots.
 Please visit our Dine Around Town Page for a list of African heritage restaurants around the country, and Oldways’ Recipes Page and Pinterest Page for ideas on what to serve next African Heritage & Health Week!